da2ce7/bencode2json/README.md

 - Counter for number of items in a list for debugging and errors.
 - Return errors with position.
 - Use Property-Based Testing.
 Generate random valid bencoded values.
+- Refactor: Use only one tests with a data provider containing all cases.

 ## Alternatives